Is KeyCorp (KEY) Set to Underperform? Analyzing the Factors Limi

 Long-established in the Banks industry, KeyCorp (KEY, Financial) has enjoyed a stellar reputation.
-However, it has recently witnessed a daily loss of 0.1%, juxtaposed with a three-month change of -16.71%.
-Fresh insights from the GF Score hint at potential headwinds.
+It has recently witnessed a daily gain of 0.35%, juxtaposed with a three-month change of -3.58%.
+However, fresh insights from the GF Score hint at potential headwinds.
 Notably, its diminished rankings in financial strength, growth, and valuation suggest that the company might not live up to its historical performance.
 Join us as we dive deep into these pivotal metrics to unravel the evolving narrative of KeyCorp.

 The GF Score is a stock performance ranking system developed by GuruFocus using five aspects of valuation, which has been found to be closely correlated to the long-term performances of stocks by backtesting from 2006 to 2021.
 The stocks with a higher GF Score generally generate higher returns than those with a lower GF Score.
 Therefore, when picking stocks, investors should invest in companies with high GF Scores.
 The GF Score ranges from 0 to 100, with 100 as the highest rank.